Lucas-C/rpg-bonhomme/README.md

 - locally load & save your character from JSON files.
 - only require a web browser (and an Internet connection to use the remote storage feature).
-- optionnaly you can save your character on a remote server, which enables you to share it with others simply by providing a unique URL.
+- optionnaly you can save your character on a remote server, which will let you to share it with others simply by providing a unique URL.
 - add character sheets from any game.

 # Examples